himanshu-matharu/VHS-Calculator/README.md

 3. Build and Run.

 # License
-The Minimal Weather app is free and open-source software distributed under the MIT License.
+The Casio Calculator app is free and open-source software distributed under the MIT License.
 See the <a href="https://github.com/himanshu-matharu/VHS-Calculator/blob/master/LICENSE">LICENSE</a> file for more details.

 # Contact
 For any queries, send me a mail on himanshumatharu1155@gmail.com